nefarius/docs.nefarius.at/docs/projects/Vicius/Logging.md

 # Logging

 Anything that can go wrong will at some point go wrong.
-When that happens, the updater provides you with a ton of information via [debug logging](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-outputdebugstringa), which is always on by default (can be disabled on compilation though).
+When that happens, the updater provides you with a ton of information via [debug logging](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-outputdebugstringa), which is always on by default (can be disabled on compilation though; set `NV_FLAGS_NO_LOGGING` in `CustomizeMe.h`).

 To observe the live logs I recommend using the tool [DebugView++](https://github.com/CobaltFusion/DebugViewPP) since it offers some nice filtering options and other convenience features.